kjbreil/goscript/README.md

   port: 8123
   token: <super secret token>
 ```
-To allow Core to create Home Assistant devices MQTT is required.
+To allow GoScript to create Home Assistant devices MQTT is required.
 Node ID is presented to the MQTT server.
 If it is not unique within your MQTT server messages can get lost.
 ```yaml
 mqtt:
   node_id: goscript